Skip to main content Skip to secondary navigation

 Why learn and use students’ correct names and pronouns?

-The Gender Data Enablement Project and other data have shown that many students have been impacted and hurt by language and gendered environments at Stanford.
-Students spend a lot of mental energy and time trying to figure out if they should share their pronouns, correct others, advocate for themselves, and point out gendered language.
+Students have shared that they may spend a lot of mental energy and time trying to figure out if they should share their pronouns, correct others, advocate for themselves, and point out gendered language.
 Students face these difficult choices while wondering if this will impact their relationship with their instructor, their grade, or how their peers perceive them.
 Students sometimes avoid participating in class, going to office hours, or even attending class because of these concerns.

-With the goal of enhancing a thriving academic community, gender inclusivity and pronoun practice are necessary to lessen these student concerns and negative experiences.
+With the goal of enhancing a thriving academic community, supporting students of all genders is necessary to lessen these student concerns and negative experiences.

 Faculty, lecturers, academic teaching staff, and teaching assistants often use pronouns when referring to someone in class, writing recommendation letters, and so on.
 If you truly don’t use personal pronouns in class and use student names instead, that works!

 Learning students’ names and pronouns can be difficult, and may not be possible, especially in larger classes.
 At the same time, using the wrong pronouns could potentially misgender a student, which can be harmful, potentially impacting mental health and academic performance.
-The guidance below provides you with helpful options no matter how large or small your class may be.
+The practices here provide you with helpful options no matter how large or small your class may be.
 Students understand that mistakes happen, and the guidance below addresses such instances as well.

 “I don’t expect the person at a coffee shop to know my pronouns, but with someone I have a relationship with—a friend, a professor—I feel not seen in that moment, respected or understood.” —Stanford student